 Bryce Wade, 2017, 2018, & 2019

 Bryce is a graduate of Conner High School.
 He is currently studying Ecology and Evolutionary Biology at the University of Tennessee.
 "My favorite part about my major is being able to work with plants and animals while making a positive impact on the world around me.
 In the future I plan on getting involved with biological research at The University of Tennessee."

 Bailey Peterson, 2018

-Bailey Peterson is a graduate of Boone County High School.
+Bailey is a graduate of Boone County High School.
 She is currently studying Environmental Science at Northern Kentucky University.
-She wants to follow in the footsteps of her boss, Sustainability Manager Tess Phinney at NKU, and become involved in sustainability and conservation efforts in higher education by teaching environmental classes to spark student involvement like Tess did with her.
+She wants to follow in the footsteps of her boss, former Sustainability Manager Tess Phinney at NKU, and become involved in sustainability and conservation efforts in higher education by teaching environmental classes to spark student involvement like Tess did with her.
 "I believe college students have a HUGE pull in making changes, so working with students and creating a hands-on learning experience for students at a college campus would be my heart's desire!"